Skip to content

 You have to keep in mind some essential information before selecting the layer hens for your poultry farming business.
 You have to select those breeds which are suitable for your layer poultry farming business and can produce well in your area.
 Read below for selecting proper breeds for your business.

-• For commercial eggs production, you have to chose highly productive laying hens correctly.
+• For commercial egg production, you have to choose highly productive laying hens correctly.

-• All type of hens do not produce equal number of eggs.
+• All types of hens do not produce an equal number of eggs.

 • The chosen breeds must have to have good production capability.

-• If your chosen breed contain the desired characteristic and have a reputation for egg production, then that breed is suitable for your business.
+• If your chosen breed contains the desired characteristic and has a reputation for egg production, then that breed is suitable for your business.

 • Always purchase healthy chicks from a famous and popular hatchery.
-You can see their catalog before purchasing.
+You can see their catalogue before purchasing.

 Stages of poultry birds